 needed to organize an event.

-- SLO 1: Students will understand the importance of good test preparation and the consequences
+- SLO 1: Students will understand the importance of good test preparation.

 - SLO 2: Students will be able to identify their English/math course/s they placed into

 and identify the next step in the matriculation process.

 - SLO 1: Students will successfully complete the courses in which they receive tutorial